Mantoloking, New Jersey

 Mantoloking (/,mæntə'loʊkɪŋ/, MAN-ta-LO-king) is a coastal borough in Ocean County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 331, an increase of 35 (+11.8%) from the 2010 census count of 296, which in turn reflected a decline of 127 (−30.0%) from the 423 counted in the 2000 census.
 The borough has an estimated summer population of approximately 5,000.

 As of the 2000 census, Mantoloking was the highest-income community in the state of New Jersey with a per capita money income of $114,017 as of 1999, an increase of 29.8% from the $87,830 recorded in 1989.
 Based on data from the 2006–2010 American Community Survey, the borough had a per-capita income of $97,938, ranked 4th in the state.
 In the Forbes magazine 2012 rankings of "America's Most Expensive ZIP Codes", the borough was ranked 139th, with a median price of $1,403,349.

 Mantoloking was incorporated as a borough by an act of the New Jersey Legislature on April 10, 1911, from portions of Brick Township.
-The name Mantoloking is derived from the Unami language of the Lenni Lenape Native Americans who once inhabited New Jersey.
-Various meanings have been attributed to the community's name including "frog ground" or "sand place".
+The name Mantoloking first appeared in 1881, and is a modern invention by one of its founders, Frederick W. Downer.
+Downer believed the site to be the original home of the Manta sub-tribe of the Lenni Lenape Native Americans.
+The Manta also lent their name to Mantua Creek and Mantua Township.

 The borough is a Jersey Shore community situated on the Barnegat Peninsula, also known as Barnegat Bay Island, a long, narrow barrier island that separates Barnegat Bay from the Atlantic Ocean.
 The town is linked to the New Jersey-mainland via the Mantoloking Bridge, linking the town with Brick Township across the Barnegat Bay.
 Mantoloking is home to the Olympic-champion producing Mantoloking Yacht Club.
 Some old "summer cottages" in the borough were designed by architect Stanford White of McKim, Mead & White.
 Together with Bay Head to the north, Mantoloking is considered part of the Jersey Shore's "Gold Coast".
 It is a dry town where alcohol is not permitted to be sold by law.